Precise Measurements of Self-absorbed Rising Reverse Shock Emission from Gamma-ray Burst 221009A: Discussion Conclusions

 \section{Discussion \& Conclusions}

 The presence of the synchrotron self-absorption peak moving through the radio observing bands allows us to perform an equipartition analysis, and calculate constraints on the evolving size of the radio source, the bulk Lorentz factor, and minimum internal energy present within the RS of the GRB jet.
 Due to our rapid follow-up time, these constraints are among the earliest derived for any GRB.
 At $\approx T_{0}+6\,\rm{hr}$ we measure the size to be $\gtrsim5\times10^{16}$\,cm, the bulk Lorentz factor as $\gtrsim20$, and a minimum internal energy of the jet to be $\gtrsim3\times10^{47}\,\rm{erg}$.
 The full results of our equipartition analysis are shown in Figure \ref{fig:bd13}, and the method is described in detail in the Methods.
 It has been speculated that a jet break (the observational result of seeing the edge of a jet and the entirety of a jet becoming causally connected due to deceleration) is seen as an achromatic break in the X-ray and optical data at around $1\,\rm{d}$ post burst \cite{oconnor2023,levan2023}.
 Our Lorentz factor constraints at this time are consistent with the narrow opening angle ($\theta_{j}$) required for this jet break ($\Gamma\gtrsim20$ at $\sim T_{0}+1\,\rm{d}$ implies $\theta_{j}\lesssim3^{\circ}$) and inferred by \cite{williams2023}.
-However, we find that there is no evidence of a change in the evolution of the afterglow peak around the suggested jet break time.
-Figure \ref{fig:rs_eval} shows a smooth evolution of the spectral peak at all times.
-A change in the evolution might be expected if a jet break had occurred.
+We do not see evidence of a change in the evolution of the afterglow peak around the suggested jet break time (Figure \ref{fig:rs_eval} shows a smooth evolution of the spectral peak at all times), however as the radio emission is likely dominated by the RS at this stage a FS jet break cannot be ruled out from our data.

 Our constraints on the source size ($\gtrsim10^{16}$\,cm) are comparable to those obtained through other methods including direct imaging, utilising very long baseline interferometry, and scintillation studies \cite{taylor2004,frail2005,alexander2019,anderson2022}.
 In order to reconcile the time of the peaks with the source size limits, we require an apparent expansion velocity of around 60$c$.
 The requirement of unphysically high velocities is alleviated by the measurement of a significant Lorentz factor: our equipartition minimum for the Lorentz factor of the jet at 0.3 to 1\,days post burst sits above $\approx35$.
 This implies that the effects of superluminal expansion must be accounted for when considering the very high expansion velocities we infer.
 The constraints on the early-time Lorentz factor for GRB 221009A are broadly consistent with launch Lorentz factors derived for samples of LGRBs from broadband afterglow modelling or maximum brightness temperature arguments \cite{liang2010,liang2015,anderson2018}.